reticula-network/reticula-python/docs/algorithms/temporal_network_reachability.rst

 Your own temporal adjacency type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:concept:: template <typename T> dag::temporal_adjacency
+.. cpp:concept:: template <typename T> temporal_adjacency

-In C++, you can use your own temporal adjacency type as long as it satisfies the concept :cpp:concept:`dag::temporal_adjacency`.
+In C++, you can use your own temporal adjacency type as long as it satisfies the concept :cpp:concept:`temporal_adjacency`.
 To wit, that it should have well defined member types :cpp:`EdgeType` and :cpp:`VetexType` and defines member functions :cpp:`linger(EdgeType e, VetexType v)` and :cpp:`maximum_linger(VertexType v)`, the former describing how long vertex